mslinn/jekyll-bootstrap5-tabs/README.md

 This project no longer includes the `bootstrap` gem.
 The CSS and JavaScript are fetched from a CDN by the `default` layout.

-The [`jekyll-simple-tab`](https://github.com/Applifort/jekyll-simple-tab) has been added, and it supports the tab navigation.
+The [`jekyll-simple-tab5`](https://github.com/mslinn/jekyll-simple-tab5) has been added, and it supports the tab navigation.

+ gem install --user-install /var/work/jekyll/jekyll-simple-tab5/pkg/jekyll_simple_tab5_1.0.0.gem

 ## How to use this template